 Snoekies and Fish on the Rocks

-The number of seafood eateries shouldn’t come as a surprise in a a seaside fishing village and queues at Snoekies and Fish on the Rocks often match the ones at Mariner’s Wharf.
+The number of seafood eateries shouldn’t come as a surprise in a seaside fishing village and queues at Snoekies and Fish on the Rocks often match the ones at Mariner’s Wharf.
 But nothing beats eating fresh fish at the ocean.
 You’re really spoilt for choice.

 The Indian Oven Hout Bay